 In Orange County, Hispanic/Latino residents may disproportionately work in sectors in which social distancing or “working from home” is not an option.
 These occupations may include work in the food industry, construction, and health care support.
 Second Hispanics/Latinos in Orange County, on average, live in denser household arrangements and thus may have greater opportunity for exposure due to greater volume of family contacts.
 Third, males appear to show slightly greater vulnerability to COVID-19 which may arise due to their slightly greater prevalence of co-morbid conditions and generally greater morbidity risk at each adult age group (relative to women).
 These explanations, however, require further refinement and testing.

 The reasons for these spatial, socio-demographic, and economic patterns we discovered are likely complex.
 Travel among wealthy individuals between North American and European reservoirs of the disease represents one possibility.
 Some of these reservoirs, at the outset of wider spread of COVID-19 in March 2020, include Italy, New York City, and a ski festival in Colorado.
 Another possibility is that access to diagnosis and test kits was facilitated in part by wealth and greater health care access.
 As the social distancing mandate was enacted, moreover, individuals who are independently wealthy or who have the option of working from home may have been more capable of practicing social distancing than did less wealthy individuals.
-Adherence to social policies is likely difficult for populations that do not have and cannot afford remote work options We suspect that additional data from contact tracing protocols, combined with subsequent analyses such as those we provide here, will assist in elucidating which of these set of explanations best fit the spatial and temporal patterns of COVID-19 cases and testing.
+Adherence to social policies is likely difficult for populations that do not have and cannot afford remote work options.
+We suspect that additional data from contact tracing protocols, combined with subsequent analyses such as those we provide here, will assist in elucidating which of these explanations best fit the spatial and temporal patterns of COVID-19 cases and testing in Orange County, California.

 Limitations.

 The data used for this analysis were collected via passive case detection and are therefore an under-representation of the true incidence of COVID-19 in Orange County.
 The data are also aggregated at the zip code level.
-Zip codes are unlikely to adequately represent important spatial units that would be preferable to analyze (i.e. neighborhoods, communities, etc.) While collection of data by zip code allows for some socio-economic differentiation, zip code data lacks sensitivity to understand community level differences in social determinants.
+Zip codes are unlikely to adequately represent important spatial units that would be preferable to analyze (i.e. neighborhoods, communities, etc.).
+While collection of data by zip code allows for some socio-economic differentiation, zip code data lacks sensitivity to understand community level differences in social determinants.
 Further, missing data including race does not allow us to take a finer look at temporal parameters among specific vulnerable populations.

+Strengths.

+Despite the spatial resolution of the testing data, individual-level data were available for our temporal analysis.
+In addition, the diversity of Orange County in terms of socioeconomic and demographic predictors allowed us to examine important social determinants with sufficient power.
+California was also one of the first states to issue an executive order for residents to stay home, providing data for several months when only essential workers were permitted to work outside the home.
+Our analyses were able to identify temporal shifts in the demographics of COVID-19 test positivity that likely reflect disparities related to occupation type that are further amplified by household characteristics.

 REFERENCES